I take my vitamin B and vitamin C daily, but vitamin D?

 How to get more vitamin D if you need it

-There are three vitamin D super foods:
+There are three vitamin D superfoods:

 - Salmon (especially wild-caught)